TheCogCollective/Discord_Game_Library/README.md

-# Game Library Cog for Discord's RedBot
+# Game Library Cog for [RedBot](https://github.com/Cog-Creators/Red-DiscordBot)
-A discord cog for creating user game lists, finding game list intersections, and some more stuff.
+A Discord cog for creating user game lists, finding game list intersections, and some more stuff.

 ## Commands:
 All the following commands need to be prefixed with '[p]game'.
 For example, if you want to manually add a game to your library with a '!' prefix, use: